There are many ways to get your email marketing campaigns delivered to your recipients. However, none of them is perfect.

 Usually, people might enter the wrong email in the forms, or bots might target your funnel to generate fake email addresses that may trigger spam flags if you interact with them.

-The best way to avoid spam triggers due to invalid emails is collecting only the business extension emails – i.e., the ones that end in the company domain name.
-E.g., email@example.com.
+The best way to avoid spam triggers due to invalid emails is to collect only the business extension emails – i.e., the ones that end in the company domain name.
+E.g., firstname.lastname@example.org.

 2. Ensure an Image -Text Balance in the Outreach Emails